oshaughnessy/sierramountainll/_pages/parents.md

 Bringing your own bat and helmet is optional.
 The league or coach can provide both, and many players are happy to share their bats.
+Don't be afraid to ask your coach or someone else in the league for hand-me down gear, too.
+Kids are always growing out of their equipment and parents are often pleased to have the opportunity to pass it on.

 What can't your kids wear?